image bio

 What is Toxemia?

 Toxemia is another term to describe preeclampsia, a pregnancy complication that is characterized by high blood pressure, swelling, and a high protein concentration in the urine.
-[1] Toxemia is often seen during the 3rd trimester but symptoms may develop earlier.
+[1] Toxemia of pregnancy is often seen during the 3rd trimester but symptoms may develop earlier.
 [1-2] Toxemia can be very dangerous when not managed quickly and should be taken very seriously.

 Causes of Toxemia

 Unfortunately, we aren’t entirely sure of the exact cause of preeclampsia.
 At one point in time, the condition was thought to be caused by a toxin (hence the name toxemia), but we now know this isn’t the case.
-[3] Research is still ongoing to better understand any potential links or causes of toxemia.
+[3] Research is still ongoing to better understand any potential links or causes of pregnancy toxemia.
 Current research involves a wide variety of factors, including [4]:

 • Genetics